mbixby/Docbook2html5/README.md

 #For developers#

 ##Todo##
+* encapsulate all slides in div; make it work for global l/r padding
+* floating navBar div
+* links with animations (stacking)

 * consolidate output assets for docbook slides (images, css, js) into single companion file
 * bug: when transforming files with the Java tool, it sends some http (:80) requests
+* slide-to-slide links

 ##Useful Links##
 * [http://wiki.docbook.org/DocBookXslStylesheets Main DocBook XSL page on Wiki]